Professional Development System at the Watson College of Education

 Ensuring Commitment to the Partnership

-Formal agreements are negotiated and signed by district superintendents and their board of education president of the PDS districts and charter schools every three years.
-The WCE dean, university chancellor, provost and board of trustees president also sign this agreement in a celebratory ceremony.
+Formal agreements are negotiated and signed by district superintendents and the board of education president of the PDS districts and charter schools every three years.
+The WCE dean and university chancellor also sign this agreement in a celebratory ceremony.

 These agreements reaffirm the importance of the partnership goals and the responsibilities inherent in them.
 While reflecting the importance of flexibility in meeting the needs of individual partners, the agreements also ensure that the program goals are not compromised and that continuity and equity in partnerships remain foremost in the PDS vision.
 Each agreement reads as follows:

 The University of North Carolina Wilmington along with our public school partners are committed to collaborating in the Professional Development System (PDS).
 This collaboration will positively affect public school reform and broaden professional development efforts within the region.
 The Professional Development System is based upon the belief that the most direct route to improving student learning is by improving the quality of teaching and leadership in our schools and ensuring that student work is challenging, engaging, and relevant.
 We understand that this work occurs in and may be affected by broader political, social, and economic contexts.
 In shaping this partnership agreement, we referred to the nine essential standards of the National Association of Professional Development Schools (see appendix).
 Six goals will be served by this PDS agreement.

 - Improve the lives, learning and opportunities of all students.

 - Prepare teacher and administrator candidates in a professional, collegial environment.